OpenVoiceOS/ovos-stt-plugin-chromium/readme.md

 ```

-`pfilter` -  The profanity filter level can be adjusted with ``pfilter``: 0 - No filter, 1 - Only shows the first character and replaces the rest with asterisks.
+`pfilter` -  The profanity filter level, 0 - No filter, 1 - Only shows the first character and replaces the rest with asterisks.
 The default is level 0.

 `lang` - override core language and use this one instead